reteps/quizizz-bot/README.md

 Note:
-    -Will not work if u have to sign in (ur welcome to add this) -It opens a total of 3 windows, 1st is bug, 2nd is for getting QuizID, 3rd is when it will play -It is not perfect, watch the terminal to see if it could not find the ans(it will get most of them)
+    -Will not work if u have to sign in (ur welcome to add this) -It is not perfect, watch the terminal to see if it could not find the ans(it will get most of them)

 ### dependencies